dtargaryen/dtargaryen/README.md

 - 👋 Hi, I’m @dtargaryen
 - 👀 I’m interested in developing website.
-- 🌱 I’m currently learning docker and C# 9.
+- 🌱 I’m currently learning Next.js and React.
 - 💞️ I’m looking to collaborate on ... uncertain.
 - 📫 How to reach me ...
 TBD.